GianM0027/Multiple-Vehicle-Routing-Problem/CP/CP_testing/README.txt

 4) Execute the command:  docker run -ti main_test

-When the program is running it requires three integer input, an instance number (from 1 to 21) and a configuration number (from 1 to 4) and a sovler number(from 1 to 2).
+When the program is running it requires three integer input, an instance number (from 1 to 21), a configuration number (from 1 to 4) and a sovler number(from 1 to 2).
 The second objective is not supported using Chuffed.
 Configurations:
 	= 1 -> Default Model minimizing the 1° objective function